 Building Code Minimums are not intended to ensure building occupancy following a threat event.
-If you don’t insist on more resilient “code-plus” design, minimum is most likely what you will get.
+If you do not insist on a more resilient “code-plus” design, the minimum will most likely be the result.

-- Require “code-plus” design for your building to resist possible threats to residents from severe weather events likely to occur in the region such as: hurricane, tornado, flood, earthquake.
+- Require “code-plus” design so your building can resist possible threats to residents from severe weather events likely to occur in the region such as: hurricanes, tornados, floods, and earthquakes.

 - Concrete frames are economical and reliable for resistance to natural threats.

-- Some significant structural and health threats can grow unnoticed, below the surface, for years while damage is done to a building which can be very costly.
+- Some significant structural and health threats can grow unnoticed for years while damage is done to a building which can be very costly.

 Concrete walls and floors provide the mass required to effectively reduce the transmission of sound.

-- Sound transmission is very common concern for most multi-family residential occupants.
+- Sound transmission is a very common concern for most multi-family residential occupants.

 - Economical sound control favors the use of materials with noise mitigating properties.

 Concrete takes any shape with remarkable efficiency which will also be very efficient to maintain.